A flavorful Green Olive Tapenade takes just a few minutes to make, and it is a great topping for snacks, chicken recipes, and more.

 Pepperoncini pepper – I added this for a bit of tang.
 Feel free to leave this out, substitute a jalapeno or serrano pepper.

-STEP ONE: Add olives, capers, garlic, oregano, parsley, pepperoncini pepper, and olive oil to the bowl of a food processor.
+FIRST: Add olives, capers, garlic, oregano, parsley, pepperoncini pepper, and olive oil to the bowl of a food processor.

-STEP TWO: Pulse a few times to chop.
+SECOND: Pulse a few times to chop.
 Scrape down sides of bowl.

-STEP THREE: Pulse a few more times until desired texture is reached.
+THIRD: Pulse a few more times until desired texture is reached.
 Remove from processor.

-STEP FOUR: Stir in lemon juice and store in an air tight container in the refrigerator until ready to enjoy.
+FOURTH: Stir in lemon juice and store in an air tight container in the refrigerator until ready to enjoy.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.